 - Should all libraries be loaded during startup?

 - Should connection and other pools be fully populated during startup?

 - Would SubstrateVM and AOT compilation (reducing startup time and memory consumption at the cost of lower throughput) become options?

 There are a few screws that can be adjusted to improve performance.
 Here is a non-exhaustive list for the application type described in this article:

 - Message ordering: Guaranteeing message ordering prevents parallelism or requires reordering, which usually has a big impact on performance.
 It should be done only when it is strictly required.
 It is often worth investigating where it can be relaxed for part of the processing.

 - Prefetch strategy: Prefetch is a very useful optimization for throughput.
 It prevents the application threads from waiting for the message to be fetched from the broker over the network before the message can get processed.
 With nonexclusive consumers we should, however, pay attention that one instance does not starve the pool of waiting messages; otherwise, we may end up with the funny pattern where instance 1 consumes and process up to, let’s say, 50 messages (the prefetch size) when instance 2 does nothing followed by instance 2 consuming and processing 50 messages while instance 1 does nothing, and so on.

-- Threads contention: If we have a multi-threaded application, we need to pay attention to the amount of time the threads spend in blocked or waiting states.
+- Thread contention: If we have a multi-threaded application, we need to pay attention to the amount of time the threads spend in blocked or waiting states.

 - Context-switching: More threads does not mean better throughput.
 The time spent in context switching may significantly impact performance.
 We need to be in control of the number of threads created by our application.